danbev/learning-iot/README.md

 It can still bond with the other 3 atoms around it but also has an additional electron left over.
 This free electron can now move in the conduction band.
 This makes this silicon cristal more conductive then before.
-Because we have a free electron by this process and electrons are negatively charged this is called an n-type conductor now.
+Because we have a free electron by this process this is called an n-type (for negative) conductor now.

-So that is one way we can increase the connectivity of silicon.
-But how about replacing an atom with something that only has 3 electrons in its valance shell:
+But also notice that there is still a balance of protons and electrons sinse the introduced atom has 5 protons.

 So if we hook up a battery this the free electron will be attracted to the positive terminal and the electrons from the negative terminal will be able